Henry Wriothesley, 3rd Earl of Southampton: Life under King James

 On the accession of James I Southampton resumed his place at court and received numerous honours from the new king.
+His first task was to organise the large lavish celebrations including a feast and ball which were laid on at the Palace of Whitehall following the signing of the Treaty of London with Spain.

-On the eve of the abortive rebellion of Essex, he had induced the players at the Globe Theatre to revive Richard II.
+On the eve of the abortive rebellion of Essex, Southampton had induced the players at the Globe Theatre to revive Richard II.
 After his release from prison in 1603, he resumed his connection with the stage.
-In January 1605 he entertained Queen Anne with a performance of Love's Labour's Lost by Burbage and his company, to which Shakespeare belonged, at Southampton House.
+In January 1605, he entertained Queen Anne at Southampton House with a performance of Love's Labour's Lost by Burbage and his company, to which Shakespeare belonged.

 Southampton seems to have been a born fighter, and engaged in more than one serious quarrel at court, being imprisoned for a short time in 1603 following a heated argument with Lord Grey of Wilton in front of Queen Anne.
 Grey, an implacable opponent of the Essex faction, was later implicated in the Main Plot and Bye Plot.
 Southampton was in more serious disgrace in 1621 for his determined opposition to Buckingham.
 He was a volunteer on the Protestant side in Germany in 1614, and in 1617 he proposed to fit out an expedition against the Barbary pirates.

 Southampton was a leader among the Jacobean aristocrats who turned to modern investment practices – "in industry, in modernizing their estates and in overseas trade and colonization".

 He financed the first tinplate mill in the country, and founded an ironworks at Titchfield.
 He developed his properties in London, in Bloomsbury and Holborn; he revamped his country estates, participated in the efforts of the East India Company and the New England Company, and backed Henry Hudson's search for the Northwest Passage.

 Henry Timberlake, a member of the Company of Merchant Adventurers of London, also was active in the East India Company and may have been involved in Southampton's activities in Titchfield.
 He died there in 1625 and was buried in St. Peter's parish church.

 A significant artistic patron in the Jacobean as well as the Elizabethan era, Southampton promoted the work of George Chapman, Samuel Daniel, Thomas Heywood, and the composer Alfonso Ferrabosco the younger.
 Heywood's popular, expansionist dramas were compatible with Southampton's maritime and colonial interests.